CoinAlpha/gateway-api/README.md

 ```

-### SSL
+### SSL Test

 SSL is setup for HTTPS traffic to Gateway running at localhost.
-To run Gateway as standalone API server, use the following script to generate the SSL certs.
+To run Gateway as standalone API server, use the following test script to generate the SSL certs.

 ```bash
 $ ssl-scripts.sh